puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

 # Start nginx service
 systemctl start nginx
 ```
-15. Run the the new backup plan with the following code:
+15. Run the the new backup plan:
 ```
 bolt plan run nginx::backup_all_logs --targets nixagent1,winagent1
 ```

-At the command line, you will see output similar to the block below as the plan completes:
+On the command line, you will see output similar to the block below as the plan completes:
 ```
 Starting: plan nginx::backup_all_logs
 Starting: plan facts